DIAZ-kun/OOPD-MiniProject/README.md

 # Mumbai Metro Ticketing System

-This Java console application simulates a simplified Mumbai Metro ticketing system with a unified QR-code-based ticket booking and validation workflow.
+This Java console application simulates a simplified Mumbai Metro ticketing system with a unified QR-code-based ticket booking and validation workflow..

 ## What the project does